-Exam Make-up policy: it is the responsibility of a student to make arrangements one week prior to the exam as to when the student will take the exam.
+Exam Make-up policy: If the student cannot take the exam at the scheduled time and day, it is the responsibility of a student to make arrangements prior to the exam as to when the student will take the exam.
 Usually it will be given early, not late.